Frequently Asked Questions

 A: The majority of phone calls received in the Office of Student Accounts at the beginning of the fall and spring semesters are from parents asking why their student's Federal Stafford Loan is not appearing on the billing statement.
 When all paperwork is completed with the Office of Financial Aid, the FSL proceeds will be disbursed electronically to the College.
 Once received, your student will be notified of the disbursement by a notice sent to her/his campus mailbox.

 Once the Federal Stafford Loan paperwork is complete, the amount is listed as "pending financial aid" on the billing statement.
 Depending on the lender of the loan, there may be an origination fee deducted from the disbursement.
-To verify the status of your student's financial aid paperwork contact the Financial Aid and Affordability Center at 607-431-4130.
+To verify the status of your student's financial aid paperwork contact Financial Aid at 607-431-4130.
 You also may e-mail firstname.lastname@example.org.

 A: Hartwick College requires all students to have health insurance coverage.
 For students who are U.S. citizens and covered under their own or a family policy, Hartwick College Health Insurance is optional.
 If the student has no family insurance coverage, they are required to purchase the Twelve-Month Hartwick College Health Insurance.
 International students are required to purchase the Twelve-Month Hartwick Health Insurance.
 See Health Insurance Coverage for more details.

 A: Your student will remain enrolled in the Hartwick College Health Insurance until the Office of Student Accounts has received written notification that the student has other insurance coverage.
-The form to decline coverage is online and is available once we have the rates for the 2013-14 school year, and must be submitted by August 15, 2013.
+The form to decline coverage is online and is available here.
+The form must be submitted by August 5, 2015.
 After this deadline, the Hartwick College Health Insurance Coverage will be closed to adjustments and the school's insurance charge will remain on the student's billing statement.
 The Health Insurance Election form must be submitted each year of attendance.

 A: Students awarded Federal workstudy are paid bi-weekly by check.
 Payroll checks are placed in the student’s campus mailbox and the payroll checks can be cashed on paydays only in the Business Office, located in Bresee Hall.
 Automatic deposit also is available.
 Please see Student Payroll for an application.
 Workstudy awards are not applied to the billing statement unless the student authorizes the College to do so.